eddie-energy/architecture/arc42/aiida/runtime-view/runtime-view.md

 A device, that is somehow connected to the AIIDA Embedded App, stores its data in the Timescale DB.

 1. A device, that is somehow connected to energy collecting systems in a household, sends energy data to the AIIDA MQTT Broker.
-2. The Broker translates the protocol and sends the data to the Timescale DB.
+2. The Broker translates the protocol and sends the data to the AIIDA embedded app, that forwards it to the Timescale DB.
-2. The data is stored at the Timescale DB.
+3. The data is stored at the Timescale DB.
-3. The energy data is stored inside the households user account at the IAM database.

 On the other hand, the Customer can look at his/her own data by requesting it through the EP Website.
 After the login the user can connect with AIIDA through the AIIDA regional connector.